UHD vs HD: Resolution, Streaming Quality, and When It Matters (2026)

-If you just want the essentials, the table below distills the practical differences between HD (1080p) and UHD (4K), like resolution, color depth, HDR support, and typical streaming bandwidth, so you can quickly judge whether a 4K upgrade will be noticeable in your setup.
+If you just want the essentials, the table below distills the practical differences between HD (1080p) and UHD (4K) across resolution, color depth, HDR support, and typical streaming bandwidth, so you can quickly judge whether a 4K upgrade will be noticeable in your setup.

 HD vs UHD: Quick Comparison